 ‘Air-Chilling’ ‘Cold Scalding’ and superior processing

-Sommerlad table birds are processed using the superior ‘Cold Scald’ and ‘Air Chill’ method.
-The cold scald of 53C protects the ‘bloom’ of the skin.
-After plucking and evisceration, a final wash spray of the minimum legal requirement of added at a rate of 20 ppm. is applied in order to meet QLD Safe Food standards.
-The birds drain before ‘air chilling’ on racks for a minimum of 24 hours, allowing the meat to rest before packaging commences.
+Sommerlad table birds are processed using the superior ‘Air Chill’ method.
+No chemicals are applied to the skin, ever.
+The scald of 63C protects the ‘bloom’ of the skin.
+After plucking and evisceration, the birds drain before ‘air chilling’ on racks for a minimum of 24 hours, allowing the meat to rest before packaging commences.
 Compare this to the common process of a hot scald followed by a plunge into heavy chlorinated icy water of up to 150 ppm (some higher) which they invariably absorb.
 After 20 minutes a ‘bleaching effect’ occurs, removing the skin’s natural bloom.

 Packaging and Handling